-Figure 21 shows a typical connection diagram for the AD7452 for both 5 V and 3 V supplies.
+Figure 26 shows a typical connection diagram for the AD7440/AD7450A for both 5 V and 3 V supplies.
 In this setup, the GND pin is connected to the analog ground plane of the system.
 The V{REF} pin is connected to either a 2.5 V or a 2 V decoupled reference source, depending on the power supply, to set up the analog input range.
 The common-mode voltage has to be set up externally and is the value on which the two inputs are centered.
-The conversion result is output in a 16-bit word with four leading zeros followed by the MSB of the 12-bit result.
+The conversion result is output in a 16-bit word with four leading zeros followed by the MSB of the 12-bit or 10-bit result.
+The 10-bit result of the AD7440 is followed by two trailing zeros.
 For more details on driving the differential inputs and setting up the common mode, refer to the Driving Differential Inputs section.